Kids for Camp 2021

 Thank You to Our Partners

-Kids for Camp is made possible through community partnerships, along with the support of generous people and businesses in the greater Pensacola area.
+Kids for Camp is made possible through community partnerships, along with the support of the following individuals and businesses in the greater Pensacola area:

 Major Partners of Kids for Camp:

-The Autism Center of The Studer Family Children’s Hospital at Sacred Heart
+The Autism Center of The Studer Family Children’s Hospital at Ascension Sacred Heart

 Escambia County School District